-- Incorporates, updates and replaces previous versions of SARA Policies and Standards and the SARA Manual. - Incorporates, updates and replaces previous versions of SARA FAQs. - Includes procedures for use by States and Institutions for SARA application, renewal and payment of fees. - Includes as appendices information about SARA's use of the U.S. Department of Education (ED) Financial Responsibility Composite Scores, C-RAC Guidelines Information, NC-SARA Administrative Forms and the Unified State Authorization Reciprocity Agreement, approved December 1, 2015.
+- Incorporates, updates and replaces previous versions of SARA Policies and Standards and the SARA Policy Manual. - Incorporates, updates and replaces previous versions of SARA FAQs. - Includes procedures for use by states and Institutions for SARA application, renewal and payment of fees. - Includes as appendices information about SARA's use of the U.S. Department of Education (ED) Financial Responsibility Composite Scores, C-RAC Guidelines Information, NC-SARA Administrative Forms Process Chart